2018 - Paika Bidroha Bi-Centenary | Commemorative Coin

-The 4th commemorative coin for the year 2018 was released on the occasion of Bi-centenary of Paika Bidroha.
+The 4th commemorative coin of 2018 was released to mark the Bi-Centenary of Paika Bidroha.

 Release Function: